jonaias/DynamicFontSizeWidgets/README.md

 # Components

 ## DynamicFontSizeLabel
- - Implementes setTextColor (Altought it overwrites stylesheets).
+ - Added setTextColor (Altought it overwrites stylesheets).
- - Implements click signal
+ - Added click signal

 ## DynamicFontSizePushButton
- - Implementes setTextColor (Altought it overwrites stylesheets).
+ - Added setTextColor (Altought it overwrites stylesheets).

 # How to use